DanFaria/GOSemanticSimilarity/tutorial.md

 --
-layout: GOSemanticSimilarity
+layout: tutorial_hands_on

 title: GO Semantic Similarity Analysis
+level: Introductory
 zenodo_link: ''

 questions:
-- Which biological questions are addressed by the tutorial?
-- Which bioinformatics techniques are important to know for this type of data?
+- How can I compare gene products at the functional level?
+- How can I obtain the inputs necessary for semantic similarity analysis?

 objectives:
-- How to perform a GO Semantic Similarity Analysis
+- How to perform a GO Semantic Similarity Analysis using three different modes
 - How to interpret and simplify the results

 time_estimation: ''